brunoczim/typed-symmetric-interaction/poly-typed-abscalc.md

 The syntax of terms is the same as in the original [abstract calculus](https://github.com/MaiaVictor/abstract-calculus).
 Reduction rules are the same as in the original ac.
 As in the original ac, variables can only be used once and are global.
+The scope of quantified type variables, however, is not global, and a new quantification with a previously quantified variable always shadows the previous quantification.

 # Syntax
 ```haskell